solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### **1. Download the starter code**

-If you didn’t complete the lab from the last lesson or just want to make sure that you didn’t miss anything, you can download the [starter code](https://github.com/solana-developers/movie-review-frontend/tree/solutions-deserialize-account-data).
+If you didn't complete the lab from the last lesson or just want to make sure that you didn't miss anything, you can download the [starter code](https://github.com/solana-developers/movie-review-frontend/tree/solutions-deserialize-account-data).

 The project is a fairly simple Next.js application.
 It includes the